 3. What is ECO4?

 ECO4 is the fourth and final phase of the Government’s Energy Company Obligation.
-It is due to start on 1 April 2022 and it is due to continue until 31 March 2026 but it could end earlier if energy companies meet their obligation.
+It started in August 2022 and it is due to continue until 31 March 2026 but it could end earlier if energy companies meet their obligation.

-The Government is currently consulting on this final stage of the scheme and a number of changes are due to be made to the eligibility criteria.
+The Government has made £4 billion of funding available to this stage of the scheme and a number of changes were made to the eligibility criteria.